Elgg/Elgg/docs/plugins/diagnostics.rst

 Diagnostics
 ===========

 For the technically savvy user, system diagnostics enables you to quickly evaluate the server environment, Elgg code, and plugins of an Elgg install.
-System diagnostics is a core plugin that comes turned on by default with Elgg.
+Diagnostics is a core system plugin that comes turned on by default with Elgg.
 To download the diagnostics file, follow the steps below.
 The file is a dump of all sorts of useful information.

 To use: